-For computer science students, the ASU Online Master of Computer Science (MCS) degree is an opportunity to learn from world-class faculty like Dr. Gupta in a flexible, affordable online format.
+For computer science students, the ASU Online Master of Computer Science (MCS) degree is an opportunity to learn from world-class faculty like Dr. Dasgupta in a flexible, affordable online format.
 Here’s the Q&A:

 After last year’s disclosure of the EFAIL vulnerability, what is the future of the PGP standard for end-to-end email encryption?